BrightspaceUI/documentation/docs/adding-component.md

 2. Order the document as follows:
 - Title
 - Description
-- Demo with code hidden that displays all components within that page (e.g., for Button page would should all button versions such as regular, subtle, icon).
+- Demo with code hidden that displays a preview of all components described within that page (e.g., for the Button page it would show all button versions such as regular, subtle, icon).
 See [Code Blocks](#code-blocks).
 - Design content (could include Best Practices (see [Best Practices](#best-practices)), Accessibility, and Responsive Behaviour)
 - Component heading with tag beside it (e.g., `## Button [d2l-button]`)
 - Live demo (see [Code Blocks](#code-blocks))